Louie Kelcher

-Louis James Kelcher (born August 23, 1953) is an American retired professional football player who was a defensive tackle in the National Football League (NFL), spending most of his career with the San Diego Chargers.
+Louis James Kelcher (born August 23, 1953) is an American former professional football player who was a defensive tackle in the National Football League (NFL), spending most of his career with the San Diego Chargers.
 He was a four-time All-Pro and a three-time Pro Bowl selection.
 Kelcher was inducted into the Chargers Hall of Fame and is a member of their 40th and 50th anniversary teams.

 Kelcher played college football with the SMU Mustangs and earned consensus All-American honors as a senior in 1974.
-He was selected by the Chargers in the second round of the 1975 NFL Draft.
+He was selected by the Chargers in the second round of the 1975 NFL draft.
 His outstanding performance made him one of the team's most popular players from 1975 through 1983.
 He joined the San Francisco 49ers in 1984 and helped them win Super Bowl XIX that season.

 Early life

 Growing up in Beaumont, Texas, Kelcher was more interested in playing baseball, even though youngsters in Texas who were big typically played football.
 He was supposed to be eight years old to play peewee league.
 However, Kelcher was bigger than his peers, and the Little League president next door got him in a year early.
 He started playing football in junior high school.
 Entering high school at Beaumont French, he was only interested in playing baseball, but the coaches placed him in football.